 It is easy to create arched openings in walls with insulated concrete formwork.

 Scientific achievements allow producing new effective building materials.
-These materials allow us to build a house both cheaply and efficiently.
+These materials will enable us to build a house both cheaply and efficiently.
 To the time-tested concrete and steel, we have added foam heat insulation.
 Insulators based on polystyrene and polyurethane have a thermal conductivity coefficient below 0.045 W/m*K. They can be produced in different densities.
-This has made it possible to produce an innovative product - formwork combined with heat insulation - Insulated concrete formwork (ICF).
+This has made it possible to create an innovative product - formwork combined with heat insulation - Insulated concrete formwork (ICF).

 The formwork is produced in two ways: by extrusion and cutting.
-The first method is more expensive, but it can produce any form of formwork.
+The first method is more expensive, but it can have any form of formwork.
 The fixed formwork is produced in small blocks.
-The two walls of the blocks are connected by means of molded or separate plastic ties.
-The molded block is usually cheaper.
+The two walls of the blocks are connected using moulded or separate plastic ties.
+The moulded block is usually cheaper.
 But it takes more space when transported.
-Therefore, the low cost at first glance may not be so low.
+Therefore, the low cost at first glance may not be so intense.

 Removable plastic ties are equipped with slots for laying horizontal reinforcement steel.
 There is no need for binding wire, which speeds up the formwork assembly process.
 In addition, the ends of the plastic ties serve as furring strips for attaching dry plaster or other finishing materials.
 This also speeds up the process of finishing the house.